DavoGrant/ck-motion/README.md

 extended emission, encoding the net velocity field of the out-flowing gas in terms of a convolution of past motion due to the finite flow speed of the wind.

+/ckm : the modelling code
+/test : unit testing
+/analytics : example usage of the ckm API

 ## Publication
 The associated paper is available at: (insert MNRAS, arxiv links).